groda/github-clone-archiver/README.md

 # Metrics Workflow 📊

-This is a reusable GitHub Actions workflow designed to automate the collection and archival of repository clone statistics.
+This is a reusable GitHub Actions workflow designed to automate the collection and archival of repository clone and view statistics.
 It solves the "14-day limit" problem of GitHub's native traffic insights by persisting data into a central repository.

 ## 🏗 Architecture